wfavorite/binparse/README.md

 The extra options can be one of the following:
  - must= - The data in the field must equal a value (or processing will stop)
- - enum= - Specify an enum to display, instead of the data
+ - enum= - Specify an enum (string) to display, instead of the data
  - hidden= - Should the data be output or not (true/false)

 ### Enum definition